vygr/ChrysaLisp/STATUS.md

 bodies, now used the exact same code for implicit and explicit progn.

-Change to the task distribution system to randomly pick from the group of best niebours with the lowest loading.
+Change to the task distribution system to randomly pick from the group of best neighbor with the lowest loading.

 Faster `(slices)`, `(reverse-list)` functions, and new `(reverse seq)`.